cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Option `target`

 Use the `target` option to specify the Mindcode/Mindustry Logic version to be used by the compiler and processor emulator.
+Compiler will generate code compatible with the selected processor version and edition, and both compiler and processor emulator recognize Mindustry objects, built-in variables and other elements available in given Mindustry Logic version.

 The target versions consist of a major and minor version number.
 As of now, these versions exist:

 | Version | Description                                                      |
 |:-------:|:-----------------------------------------------------------------|